 You can have reviews and feedback coming your way through platforms like Facebook, Twitter and Google plus.
 You can use these to make improvements in the overall service.
 But negative reviews can do more damage to your service than you can imagine.
 You can not delete them.
 But you should be prompt enough to ask for reasons of the bad review, apologize, try to answer the query and you might see a changed rating by the same person.
 There are patient relationship management systems like DocMate which allow you to verify reviews before they are pushed online.
 This helps you have only genuine reviews listed on your website and social media pages.

 Best Return on Investments

 Social media is free.
 You can post unlimited posts through your profiles and people who follow you or who like your page will get to see your posts.
 The more interesting your posts, the more engagement you create.
 Not only posts, but the advertisements on these are most cost-effective.
 On one hand, you would pay a minimum of $1 to $2 for a cost per click campaign in Google Adwords, on Facebook; you could get a cost per click at as low as $0.1.
 Thus if you have still not explored the social media, you would be lagging behind.

 Your Competition is Social, so should You

 If your competitor is on social media, you have to be there.
-But if the competitor is still inactive, it is even more reason to be on the social media channels.
-People on these social media channels are receptive for your posts.
+But if the competitor is still inactive, it is, even more, the reason to be on the social media channels.
+People on these social media channels are receptive to your posts.
 Even your advertisements are read and have a greater impact on your target audience.

 Hope this article helped you understand the importance of social media in Healthcare.
 You could also read a related article by clicking here.